Jordan McLean (musician)

-Jordan McLean is a New York City-based composer, arranger, bandleader, trumpeter, producer and educator.
-McLean has been active in the professional music world since 1995, having performed, recorded and collaborated with a multitude of musicians, ensembles and performance organizations around the world.
+Jordan McLean (born April 24, 1974) is a New York City-based composer, arranger, bandleader, trumpeter, producer and educator.
+McLean has been active in the professional music world since 1995.

 Early life and education

-Born in New Rochelle, New York on April 24, 1974, McLean is the only child of Alan and Cynthia McLean (computer analyst and painter/community activist respectively).
+Born in New Rochelle, New York, on April 24, 1974, McLean is the only child of Alan and Cynthia McLean (computer analyst and painter/community activist respectively).
 He was raised in and around New York City, including Hell's Kitchen, Astoria and Mamaroneck.
-At age 6, McLean began piano lessons with Michael Raskin, son of famed composer Gene Raskin and was given his first trumpet at age 10 via the PS 111 band program.
+At the age of six, McLean began piano lessons with Michael Raskin, son of composer Gene Raskin.
 McLean attended high school in Leonia, NJ.
-While attending high school from 1988 until 1992, McLean studied trumpet with teacher Ed Treutal, theory and band practice with legendary band director Larry Silverman, and travelled to Manhattan School of Music to attend their Pre-College program (1991-1992).
+While attending high school from 1988 until 1992, McLean studied trumpet, theory and band practice, and travelled to Manhattan School of Music to attend their Pre-College program.

-After High School, McLean attended the Mannes College of music from 1992 to 1995 with a focus on Jazz Trumpet Studies, studying with Phil Grenadier and Dave Ballou.
-Other trumpet studies include years of mentorship with Steven Bernstein, and lessons with Cecil Bridgewater, Alex Holton, Steven Gluzband, Peck Almond, Laurie Frink, Michael Rodriguez and Sam Hoyt.
-In 2003 he enrolled at SUNY Purchase where he graduated summa cum laude in Classical Composition, was an ArtsBridge America Scholar and studied with compositional luminaries Dary John Mizelle and Joel Thome.
-In 2018 he returned to SUNY Purchase to complete a master's degree in studio composition, where he studied under Jakub Cuipinski and Adam Pietrykowski.
+After high school, McLean attended the Mannes College of Music from 1992 to 1995 with a focus on Jazz Trumpet Studies.
+In 2003, he enrolled at SUNY Purchase, where he graduated summa cum laude in Classical Composition and was an ArtsBridge America Scholar.
+In 2018, he returned to SUNY Purchase to complete a master's degree in studio composition, where he studied under Jakub Cuipinski and Adam Pietrykowski.
 His work there was recognized with the Graduate Award in Music & Technology.